TheThingsNetwork/docs/doc/content/lorawan/_index.md

 This series of chapters was created to prepare you for [**The Things Fundamentals certification**](https://www.thethingsnetwork.org/achievements/certificates/).
 You'll learn all about LoRa® and LoRaWAN and suitable use cases, and afterwards you'll be ready to start developing your own LoRaWAN applications.

 {{< info >}}
-The LoRaWAN Fundamentals course can also be followed on Udemy. [<a href="https://www.udemy.com/course/lorawan-fundamentals/" target="_blank">Sign up for the online course today!</a>.
+The LoRaWAN Fundamentals course can also be followed on Udemy. <a href="https://www.udemy.com/course/lorawan-fundamentals/" target="_blank">Sign up for the online course today!</a>
 {{</ info >}}